 So, what is the solution to this whole mess?
 What is the scenario that is likely to play out in the future?
 The government will probably continue its crackdown.
 This may affect the availability of the rides in both Tootle and Pathao for a while.
 In the worst case scenario, these services would be shut down.
 But, in the best case scenario, the government may sit down with both Pathao and Tootle to make policies to enable these services to operate in the country.
 This happened with eSewa. eSewa’s payment services were being provided without any license until last year.
 But Nepal Rastra Bank formulated a new policy that finally made eSewa legal and ushered a new era of cashless payment into the country.

 We hope that the story of Tootle and Pathao will be similar to eSewa.
-This new attention from the government might pave the road to formulating new policies and laws that accept the principles of a shared economy and even encourage it in Nepal.
+This new attention from the government might pave the road to formulating new policies and laws that accept the principles of a sharing economy and even encourage it in Nepal.

-World’s largest tech companies like UBER and AirB&B are based on the principles of shared economy.
+World’s largest tech companies like UBER and AirB&B are based on the principles of sharing economy.
 If Nepal does not want to remain in the technological dark ages, it should do whatever it can to make a favorable environment for the tech industry to foster in the country.

 Besides, it is about damn time to update the laws that were written down in 2049 BS (1993 AD), an era when half the country’s villages didn’t have electricity.
 Nobody foresaw this stage in the future.
 Nobody foresaw the age of the internet and the boom in technology.
 Either we, as a country, adapt and flourish or resist and die.
 The choice is ours.
 We must make the right one.